sidebase/nuxt-session/README.md

 All changes made to the `event.context.session` are automatically stored for subsequent requests by `nuxt-session`.
 So the count is set to `0` on the first request and then increases by `1` on every subsequent request.

-The server-side session also contains it's own meta-data of the form:
+The server-side session also contains its own meta-data of the form:
 ```ts
 declare interface Session {
   id: string